EmoryMLIP/emory-reu-ret-website/content/apply/index.md

 To be supported from our main grant, participants must be US citizens or permanent residents.
 We have some (albeit limited) additional funds to support international students.
 All participants must currently be enrolled at a US institution.

 We expect participants to be fully available in-person during our  REU phase and on campus for eight weeks during the summer.
-This year's program will be held from June 3 until July 26.
+This year's program will be held from June 16 until August 8.

 ## Expectations and Pre-Requisites